EliasB8/100-days-of-code/log.md

 **Thoughts**: Bootstrap do make things very easy, but you need to visit their documentation so often to remember the class names 🤣.

+### Day 12: June 15, Wednesday, 2020

+**Today's Progress**: Today I finished the second week in the coursera course first module and submitted my assignment which was challenging and it was about Boostrap forms, cards, media-objects and Images.

+**Thoughts**: It's not working because u missed a closing tag  for the div you just added.